Detecting dependence structure: visualization and inference: Inspection of dependence structure and first illustrations

 In recent years, we observed growing interest in a deeper understanding of some questions related to testing statistical hypotheses.
 Examples of challenging goals posed in this context include the interpretation of global relations between the postulated model and the empirical one upon rejection of the null hypothesis and identification of local discrepancies.
 For a discussion of these and other similar-nature inferential targets, see \cite{Cazals}, \cite{Ma}, \cite{Zhang}, \cite{Algeri}, \cite{Dvorak}, \cite{Ducharme}, \cite{Ledwina24}, \cite{Jimenez}, and references therein.
 In addition, note that understanding the character of the leading discrepancies between the postulated model and the data is also important to decide on an adequate test statistic to assert the validity of the null hypothesis.
 For a related discussion, see \cite{Ducharme}.

 We shall discuss below the two of the above mentioned questions, when posed in the case of testing and identifying dependency nature.

 The first problem, which we shall consider, is inspection of the local dependence structure via acceptance regions, which is our new impact on the area.
 Our approach is presented in Section \ref{s4.1}.
 The solution relies on local quantification of the magnitude of the estimator $\bar q_n$ of the quantile dependence function.
 As we shall see, the approach provides clear hints on subsets of pairs of marginal quantiles that exhibit regions of highly unlikely behaviour of the estimate $\bar q_n$ in the case where the independence hypothesis would be true.
-Hence, this information also has a high potential impact to account for rejection of the global independence relation.
+Hence, this information also has a high potential impact to account for the rejection of the global independence relation.
 The last mentioned problem shall be treated in Section \ref{s5}.
 There we propose a new powerful test, pertinent to the new estimator $\bar q_n$, as well.

-The second question, which we shall briefly present in Section \ref{s4.1}, is the \cite{Zhang} approach to evaluating the global relationship between two continuous random variables.
-We provide more comments on this approach in Appendix A.2.
-In Sections \ref{s4.2}, \ref{s5.3} and in Appendix A.3 we apply both approaches to some sets of observations and discuss the result.
-It is worth noticing that Zhang's approach has been recently applied by \cite{Xiang} to an impressive study of dependencies in genomic data.
+The second question, which we shall briefly present in Section \ref{s4.2z}, is the \cite{Zhang} approach to evaluating the global relationship between two continuous random variables.
+We provide more comments on this approach in Appendix A.5.
+In Sections \ref{s4.2} and \ref{s5.3} we apply both approaches to some sets of observations and discuss the result.
+It is worth noting that Zhang's approach has been recently applied by \cite{Xiang} to an impressive study of dependencies in genomic data.